ansible/molecule/doc/source/porting.rst

     $ cd $role-name
     $ molecule init scenario -r $role-name -s default -d $driver-name

+.. important:

+    The linting checks will likely fail since the role was not created with `molecule init role`.
+The errors can be ignored by placing a `.yamllint` file in the project root of the role.
+This will be corrected in the future.

 2. Move existing Testinfra tests to the new scenario's test directory located at `molecule/default/tests/test_default.py`.